 After the hearing, the judge will consider all the evidence before issuing a written decision.
 If the decision is unsatisfactory, the applicant may request a review by the SSA Appeals Council.

 Although an SSDI hearing is relatively informal by legal standards, claimants requesting a hearing will not succeed if they fail to follow proper procedures and meet application deadlines.
-Working with a hearing claims advocate before a Buckhead SSDI hearing can prevent many missteps that might jeopardize SSDI benefits.
+Working with a skilled disability advocate before a Buckhead SSDI hearing can prevent many missteps that might jeopardize your right to benefits.

 Contact The Khaki Law Firm Today